Dodgers vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 115 hits with 19 doubles, seven triples, 18 home runs, 45 walks and 57 RBI.
-He's also stolen six bases.
+- Ketel Marte has recorded 117 hits with 19 doubles, seven triples, 18 home runs and 45 walks.
+He has driven in 58 runs with six stolen bases.

 Marte Recent Games